-The Carriers state that American and US Airways comprise a single transportation system for the craft or class of Passenger Service Employees.
+The Carriers also state that American and US Airways comprise a single transportation system for the craft or class of Flight Attendants within the meaning of the NMB's case law.
 According to the Carriers, the corporate merger involving American and US Airways became effective on December 9, 2013.
-The Carriers state that the objective of this corporate merger is the creation of a single airline operating under the American name and they are rapidly pursuing that goal.
-The Carriers are now commonly owned.
-They have combined management at the officer level.
+The Carriers are commonly owned and have combined management at the officer level.
 All senior management, including those responsible for labor relations, flight operations, and personnel functions, hold the same position at both Carriers.
 Customer communications, advertising and other marketing efforts describe the "New American" as a combined company.
-These customer communications emphasize that the New American will be integrating operations in stages over the next year and will combine into one airline after single operating certificate from the Federal obtaining а Aviation Administration (FAA).
+These customer communications emphasize that the New American will be integrating operations in stages over the next year and will combine into one airline after obtaining a single operating certificate from the FAA.
 The Carriers also state that they are "steadily moving forward" with the integration of their policies and practices, routes and schedules, livery, and customer service functions.
-Accordingly, the Carriers state that they now constitute a single transportation system within the meaning of the NMB's case law.